 Staying on the subject of communication, you need to show your customers your USP.
 Regardless of what it is, you need to emphasize what distinguishes you from the competition.
 You can also add customer testimonials or reviews as proof.
 It’s worth reminding regular clients or subscribers why they chose you in the first place.
 Do so not only via email, on social media, or in SMS messages – show it on your page too!

 This is also an important factor for new customers who haven’t given you their contact details yet, which is another reason to emphasize the USP on your website.
 You can do so in an “About Us” tab or place a banner on the landing page with a short slogan about your USP.
 It all depends on the design of your website and the industry, plus you should know best what works for your customers.

 #6 Be mobile-friendly

 Mcommerce is one of the strongest sale trends right now.
 The majority of us shop via mobiles or at least carry out some research from such devices.
-Therefore, you should take care of proper mobile website optimization and/or provide an app.
+Therefore, you should take care of proper mobile website optimization and/or provide a mobile app.